Why Organisational Debt Is Such a Powerful Concept

-I first came across this term in a tweet from Scott Belsky.
-It stopped me in my tracks:
+I first came across this term in a tweet from Scott Belsky, and it immediately caught my attention:

 “Organizational debt is the accumulation of changes and decisions leaders should have made but didn’t.”